scruwi/container/README.md

 Attach definitions to container.

-**Definition**, there is no more than a factory, that creates an object in a specific way.
-There is one specific `ReflectionClassDefinition`, that constructs classes by its reflections.
-Any autowired classes use that factory to create their object.
+**Definition**, there is no more than a factory that creates an object in a specific way.
+There is one specific `ReflectionClassDefinition` that constructs classes by their reflections.
+All autowired classes use that factory to create their object.

-You should create as many definitions in your project, as you need and specify it during container construct or append it later by `$container->addDefinition()` method.
+You should create as many definitions in your project as you need and specify them during container construct or attach them later by `$container->addDefinition()` method.
 Any definition must implement `DefinitionInterface`.

 Typical definition class looks like this: